-2.3 LOCAL PROVIDERSAGENCY RESPONSIBILITY
+2.3 AGENCY RESPONSIBILITY

-The Department of Economic Opportunity, through their local weatherization providers, Agencies will be responsible for the following:
+Agencies will be responsible for the following:

-- L. Qualify all participants using federal and state guidelines outlined in Section 2. - 2.
-Perform an audit using the National Energy Audit Tool (NEAT) or any DEFapproved energy audit on all eligible low income weatherization installations.
-Follow the recommendations of the National Energy Audit Tool (NEAT), Agency assessment protocol or any DEF approved energy audit to determine eligible measures to be installed. - • - 3.
+- Qualify all participants using federal and state guidelines outlined in Section 2. - Follow the recommendations of the National Energy Audit Tool (NEAT), Agency assessment protocol or any DEF approved energy audit to determine eligible measures to be installed.
 Qualify and install measures by DEF's standards and procedures.
-All installations shall comply with DEF specifications (see Sections 4.2 through 10.2). - 4.
-Provide DEF random access to the weatherized homes for program evaluation and inspection. - 5.
-Deliver energy education to weatherization clients. - •\\\Invoice DEF for program approved installed measures on a monthly basis.
+All installations shall comply with DEF specifications (see Sections 4.2 through 10.2). - Provide DEF random access to the weatherized homes for program evaluation and inspection. - 4.
+Deliver energy education to weatherization clients. - 5.
+Invoice DEF for program approved installed measures on a monthly basis.